 Problems experienced with balance and coordination are often one of the first signs of superficial siderosis related ataxia.
 Nerve dysfunction may cause a longer and more extended response time between your cerebellum and your muscles.
 As your muscle control becomes impaired, most individuals will need to resort to a wide-based gait movement in an attempt to stop themselves from falling.

 Ataxia was referred to as The Drunken Sailor Syndrome a century ago

-The constant battle to control your arm and leg movement is considered a prime contributor to the extreme Overview Fatigue is one of the most common symptoms in mid-l... felt by many superficial siderosis patients.
+The constant battle to control your arm and leg movement is considered a prime contributor to the extreme Overview The brain plays a crucial role in regulating sleep ...
+More felt by many superficial siderosis patients.
 Impaired voluntary muscle control in the face may cause speech, chewing, or swallowing problems.

 Ataxia, Sleep Apnea, and Restless Leg Syndrome